• Skip to main content

 Another thing to learn is that there are two kinds of recovery:

-• Short-Term Recovery is also known as active or immediate recovery, which takes place hours after exercise.
-This recovery involves engaging in low-intensity exercises after training and during the cool down stage, or the days that follow your exercise.
-During this recovery process, you need to replenish fluids and energy stores lose during workouts, along with optimizing the protein synthesis with post-exercise meals.
+- Short-term recovery is also known as active or immediate recovery, which takes place hours after exercise.
+This recovery involves engaging in low-intensity exercises after training and during the cool-down stage, or the days that follow your exercise.
+During this recovery process, you need to replenish fluids and energy stored lost during workouts, along with optimizing the protein synthesis with post-exercise meals.

 Regardless of how you recover, it’s important to always keep your body in optimum temperatures and to stay hydrated throughout the day!